goschtl/zope/zope2book/trunk/source/InstallingZope.rst

-The Control Panel displays information about your Zope, such as the Zope version you are running, the Python version that Zope is using, the system platform, the INSTANCE_HOME, the ZOPE_HOME, Zope's process id, the network services that have been started, how long Zope has been running for, and other installation specifics.
+The Control Panel displays information about your Zope, such as the Zope version you are running, the Python version that Zope is using, the system platform, the INSTANCE_HOME, the CLIENT_HOME, Zope's process id, the network services that have been started, how long Zope has been running for, and other installation specifics.
 Several buttons and links will also be shown.